icco/pseudoweb/_posts/2010-10-25-developing-your-resume.md

 benefits to storing all of sites in version control.

 I've been pretty happy with what I have produced.
 [My resume][r] now looks quite attractive, and it has gotten me a few job offers.
-I've constantly tweaked it as I feel that small statements are no longer true or could be said in a more efficient manner.
+I have been constantly tweaking it as I find better ways to say things.
 I've had a few people base their resumes off of mine, and one guy changed the project so dramatically, I was actually inspired to make mine even better.
 If you have a [GitHub][] account, feel free to fork it and change it so you can have your own online resume.

 [GitHub]: http://github.com
 [Jekyll]: http://github.com/mojombo/jekyll